Gatun Lake

-Gatun Lake (Lago Gatún) is a large freshwater artificial lake to the south of Colón, Panama.
+Gatun Lake (Lago Gatún) is a mostly freshwater (slightly saline near the locks) reservoir to the south of Colón, Panama.
 At approximately 26 m above sea level, it forms a major part of the Panama Canal, carrying ships 33 km of their transit across the Isthmus of Panama.
-Gatun Lake was "officially" created June 27, 1913 when the gates of the spillway at Gatun Dam were finally closed, and the world waited for the lake to fill.
+It was created June 27, 1913 when the gates of the spillway at Gatun Dam were closed.
 The water level was about 14.6 m above sea level and was expected to fill to operating levels in the next six months.

 Construction

 Created in 1913 by damming the Chagres River, Gatun Lake is a key part of the Panama Canal, providing the millions of litres of water necessary to operate its locks each time a ship passes through.
-At time of formation, Gatun Lake was the largest human-made lake in the world.
+When constructed, Gatun Lake was the largest artificial lake in the world.
 The impassable rainforest around the lake has been the best defense of the Panama Canal.
 Today these areas remain practically unscathed by human interference and are one of the few accessible areas where various native Central American animal and plant species can be observed undisturbed in their natural habitat.